 Classical Civilisation A Level

 This is a subject that is increasingly popular in the mainstream.
-Books, TV and film seem to be plundering the Ancient Greeks and Romans for stories and historical accounts, and no wonder!
+Books, TV and film seem to be plundering the Ancient Greeks and Romans for stories and historical accounts, and it is no wonder!
 It’s a time of heroes and monsters, wily politicians and wars, great creative minds and figures whose reputations have lasted for more than 2000 years.

-In this Classical Civilisation A Level course, we start by looking at the world of the Ancient Greeks, and in particular of the great poet, Homer.
+In this Classical Civilisation A Level course, we start by looking at the world of the Ancient Greeks, and in particular the great poet, Homer.
 Our focus is ‘The Odyssey’, Homer’s timeless great work.
 This story of a journey and the longing for home of his hero, Odysseus, has inspired and moved people for over two millennia.
 The culture and religion of the Greeks is interwoven with the characters and monsters he meets on the way, all the while yearning to return to his island home and his family.

-As well as Greece, a large part of the course focuses on Ancient Rome, specifically the Politics of the Roman Republic and the political ideas of that time.
+As well as Greece, a large part of the course focuses on Ancient Rome, specifically the politics of the Roman Republic and the political ideas of that time.
 We get to know leaders such as Julius Caesar, Marcus Cicero and Marcus Cato and the tumultuous events that lead to the collapse of the Roman political system in the last century BC.
 This sets us up to look at the first ‘Emperor’, Augustus, in the second year.

 When looking at Augustus, we study the way in which this remarkable leader created an image that ensured his uninterrupted rule of Rome and its Empire for over 40 years.
 We look at art, architecture, coins and poetry to see how he was able to communicate specific messages of power and authority to those he ruled over.